bazelbuild/bazel/site/docs/rule-challenges.md

 dependencies, which sometimes requires reorganizing the code, or even splitting a node into multiple nodes to limit the number of restarts.

-Note that this technology isn’t currently available in the rules API; instead, the rules API is still defined using the legacy concepts of loading, analysis, and execution phases.
+Note that this technology isn't currently available in the rules API; instead, the rules API is still defined using the legacy concepts of loading, analysis, and execution phases.
 However, a fundamental restriction is that all accesses to other nodes have to go through the framework so that it can track the corresponding dependencies.
-Regardless of the language in which the build system is implemented or in which the rules are written (they don’t have to be the same), rule authors must not use standard libraries or patterns that bypass Skyframe.
+Regardless of the language in which the build system is implemented or in which the rules are written (they don't have to be the same), rule authors must not use standard libraries or patterns that bypass Skyframe.
 For Java, that means avoiding java.io.File as well as any form of reflection, and any library that does either.
 Libraries that support dependency